Where Everything Fights Everything

 Kong could defeat literally any opponent in direct combat, though he seems rather exhausted by the constant necessity of doing so.

-Environmental adaptability capybara Wins
+Environmental adaptability Capybara Wins

 Capybara